sohands/SemEval-2017-Task-10/README.md

 * Subtask A : Identification of keyphrases
 * Subtask B : Classification of keyphrases

+The data and scripts for the task can be obtained at: https://scienceie.github.io/resources.html CRF++ can be obtained at: https://taku910.github.io/crfpp/

 Files and Folders
 * CRF++\-0.58 : Folder containing files for CRF++.
 Contains "crf_learn.exe" for training, and "crf_test.exe" for testing.
 * scienceie2017_dev/dev : Contains test data